-A critical part of the doctoral program is forming relationships with faculty members and learning about research and teaching processes.
+A critical part of the doctoral program is forming relationships with faculty members and obtaining firsthand experience about the research and teaching processes.
 Throughout their tenure in the Ph.D. program, students are involved in research and teaching assistantships.
 The Ph.D. coordinators will schedule TA and RA assignments before the start of the academic year.
-First and fourth year students are not required to work as teaching or research assistants.
+First-year students are not required to work as teaching or research assistants, but are encouraged to get involved in research activities early.

 The faculty has high expectations for TA and RA performance.
 Students should approach their assignments in a professional manner.
-It is strongly recommended that students schedule a meeting with their assigned faculty prior to TA and RA work to discuss faculty expectations.
+It is strongly recommended that each quarter students schedule a meeting with their assigned faculty prior to TA and RA work to discuss faculty expectations.
 Students are to keep an accurate account of the hours spent on TA and RA assignments each week.
 This reporting is needed to facilitate payment of funds to the students, and also allows the Ph.D. coordinators to equitably allocate TA and RA responsibilities among the doctoral students.